JimGrange/website/content/publication/ManyPrimates.md

 # 6 = Book chapter
 publication_types = ["2"]

-publication = "Under Review"
-publication_short = "Under Review"
+publication = "*Animal Behavior & Cognition*, in press" publication_short = "*Animal Behavior & Cognition*, in press"

 abstract = "Short-term memory is implicated in a range of cognitive abilities and is critical for understanding primate cognitive evolution.
 To investigate the effects of phylogeny, ecology and sociality on short-term memory ability, we tested 421 non-human primates across 41 species in a pre-registered, experimental delayed-response task.
 Our results confirm previous findings that longer delays decrease memory performance across species and taxa.
 Our analyses demonstrate a considerable contribution of phylogeny over ecological and social factors on the distribution of short-term memory performance in primates; closely related species had more similar short-term memory abilities.
 However, interdependencies between phylogeny and socioecology of a given species present an obstacle to disentangling the effects of each of these factors on the evolution of short-term memory capacity.
 The dataset corresponding to the study is freely accessible and constitutes an important resource for studying the evolution of primate cognition." abstract_short = "Short-term memory is implicated in a range of cognitive abilities and is critical for understanding primate cognitive evolution.
 To investigate the effects of phylogeny, ecology and sociality on short-term memory ability, we tested 421 non-human primates across 41 species in a pre-registered, experimental delayed-response task.
 Our results confirm previous findings that longer delays decrease memory performance across species and taxa.
 Our analyses demonstrate a considerable contribution of phylogeny over ecological and social factors on the distribution of short-term memory performance in primates; closely related species had more similar short-term memory abilities.
 However, interdependencies between phylogeny and socioecology of a given species present an obstacle to disentangling the effects of each of these factors on the evolution of short-term memory capacity.
 The dataset corresponding to the study is freely accessible and constitutes an important resource for studying the evolution of primate cognition."